truthcoin/www.truthcoin.info/_posts/2016-12-06-against-the-hard-fork.md

 The crucial point: **Dev's inability to do harm is also their inability to be intimidated**.

 Of course, such immunity is far from perfect.
 Historically, there *has* unfortunately been some intimidation of Devs, and more than a fair share of stress.
-But it is noteworthy that, for an enterprise of this size (billions of dollars) and quality (constant dark net criminal activity, scams, fraud, and misrepresentation, little/no identify verification or background checking) the harrassment of developers has been so minimal.
+But it is noteworthy that, for an enterprise of this size (billions of dollars) and quality (constant dark net criminal activity, scams, fraud, and misrepresentation, little/no identify verification or background checking) the harassment of developers has been so minimal.
 There has been some doxxing, and "mean comments on the internet", and [this post](http://trilema.com/2015/theres-a-one-bitcoin-reward-for-the-death-of-pieter-wuille-details-below/) which I'm 95% certain is merely [a complex pun on Bitcoin's concept of "verifiable"](http://trilema.com/2015/theres-a-one-bitcoin-reward-for-the-death-of-pieter-wuille-details-below/#comment-116089).

 In fact, the [most threating thing to happen so far](/images/jeremy-rubin-affair.txt), was not an attack on Bitcoin itself, and merely an example of the complete technical incompetence of today's prosecutors, and their pedophilic obsession with a completely inert demo of an opt-in browser plugin.